SwetSagar/Civil-Services-Notes/README.md

 # Civil-Services-Notes

 These are the notes that I made while preparing for the UPSC Civil Services Exam.
+I had the opportunity to write 2 mains after having an air 233 in NDA in the past.
+Notes that have been made a comprehensive and contains General Studies and History Optional.
+They are being optimised for github and would be slowly be updated.
+Please do not fork for now.
+Thanks.

 ## Subject Notes and General Studies

+Subject Notes here contains Geography, Environmental Studies, Economy and Essay.
+They are made with respect to their reference material and not syllabus wise.
+They are static in nature and not being correlated with current affairs.

 ### Geography (Geomorphology, Indian Geography, Economic Geography)

+Sources referred for this were : Geography NCERT for XI and XII and GC Leong.

 - [Earth](https://github.com/SwetSagar/Civil-Services-Notes/blob/main/01%20Subject%20Wise%20Notes/%F0%9F%8C%8F%20Geography%20Static%20Notes/1.%20Geomorphology%20and%20Climatology/1.1%20Earth.md)
 - [Landforms](https://github.com/SwetSagar/Civil-Services-Notes/blob/main/01%20Subject%20Wise%20Notes/%F0%9F%8C%8F%20Geography%20Static%20Notes/1.%20Geomorphology%20and%20Climatology/1.2%20Landforms.md)